zecarrera/performance-k6/README.md

 # performance-k6
-PDT Performance testing framework using K6 and JavaScript
+PDT Performance testing framework using K6 and JavaScript.
+It contains API and browser page load tests.

 ## Setup